ecmwf/ecflow/docs/ug/cookbook/multi_tenant_reference_environment.rst

 The proxy terminates TLS, redirects plain HTTP to HTTPS, and gates the ``/v1/ecflow`` location behind an ``auth_request`` call to ``authotron``.

+nginx listens on the conventional container ports 80 (HTTP) and 443 (HTTPS); the remapping to unprivileged host ports is done by the port publication of ``podman run``, not by the nginx configuration.

 The Auth-o-tron: ``authotron`` (172.30.0.3)
 -------------------------------------------